labor-digital/asset-building/documentation/Config-v2.md

 There are also some additional configuration options you might want to use, those can be specified for each app.

+### app.disabled
+If this is set to true, the app will not be build.
+This is useful if you want to temporarily disable an app from being build without removing the definition from the package.json

+### app.verboseResult
+If this option is set to true the webpack result will not hide child files it emitted but print everything to the screen. -> This can lead to quite long outputs!

+### app.appName
+This can be used to define a visible name for your application, that makes it easier to identify in console outputs.
+The name is also given to webpack as "appName".

 ### app.publicPath & app.publicPathDev
 To make sure your path's can be resolved properly on your webserver you may use "publicPath" to define the url/directory which leads to the output files.